saetan/tapioca-burst/README.md

 The main js will be the first js file to be loaded, it will initiate and load the scene that will be used for the game, I have created a config.js file to store the configuration that will be used to when we init phaser 3 game.
 Initially I stored this configuration object in the main.js but afterwards I find it cleaner to place the configuration object into a seprate file.
 And the first scene that this scene will trigger will be the main menu screen

 ## Main Menu
-This will have a background music and two text for player to interact, a play and leaderboard "button", technically they are both text that has setInteractive() to true for them.
+This will have a background music and three text for player to interact, a play, instruction and leaderboard "button", technically they are texts that has setInteractive() to true for them.
 And when clicked, it will be trigger the scene switch function.

 ## Game Level
 This is the main game level, the game level will consist of playing of background music function.
 Then we will create the size of the bobaCups based on the gameWidth and number of columns there is.
 So this will make sure each of the bobaCups are equally size.
 Using this way of measurement will ensure that the level and bobacup can be dynamically created.